Skip to content

 If you use transform with getMultiple(), you might want to retrieve and transform parameters encoded in different formats.

 You can do this with a single request by using transform: 'auto'.
-This will instruct any provider to to infer its type based on the suffix and transform it accordingly.
+This will instruct any provider to infer its type based on the suffix and transform it accordingly.

 Info